Operational funding components

 - Re-invest the savings to improve your school’s energy performance further.

 Throughout the process, it’s important to raise awareness of energy use among staff and students to build an energy-efficient culture.

 For information and resources to help your school manage and monitor energy use, go to energy management in your school.

 We provide information and communication technology (ICT) funding to help schools buy hardware and software.

 We calculate ICT funding using a base rate and a per-pupil rate.

 KiwiSport is a Government funding initiative that promotes sport and aims to increase opportunities for school-aged students to participate in organised sport.

 KiwiSport provides funding for schools with year one to 8 and year 9 to 13 students.

 How KiwiSport funding works

 KiwiSport funding has 2 funding channels.
-Direct funding comes from the Ministry of Education and complementary funding comes from Sport New Zealand via SPARC and regional sports trusts, who allocate funding from the KiwiSport Regional Partnership Fund.
+Direct funding comes from the Ministry of Education and complementary funding comes from Sport New Zealand via SPARC and regional sports trusts, who allocate funding from the KiwiSport Regional Partnership Fund. (external link)